amihaiemil/amihaiemil.github.io/_posts/2020-02-17-clientside-search-with-elasticlunr.md

 comments: true
 shareable: true
-preview: If you have a static blog built with Jekyll or Hugo, ElasticLunr.js might be the perfect options for implementing Search.
+preview: If you have a static blog built with Jekyll or Hugo, ElasticLunr.js might be the perfect option for implementing Search.
 image: https://amihaiemil.github.io/images/the_truce_hurts3.PNG
 ---